-Garage door springs are crucial components that counterbalance the weight of the garage door, making it easier to open and close.
+Garage door springs are crucial components of the garage door system that counterbalance the weight of the garage door, making it easier to open and close.
 They store mechanical energy and release it when the door is operated.
 There are two main types of garage door springs:

 Located above the garage door opening, these springs are wound up and create torque, which helps in lifting the door.
 Torsion springs are considered more durable and offer better balance compared to extension springs.